leap-scholar-logo

 • You will see a section labelled "Test Registration" on the screen.

-• Choose the universities to which you want to send your scores and complete the process.
+• Choose the universities you want to send your scores to and complete the process.

 What is the GRE ScoreSelect Option?

-With ScoreSelect, you can decide which test scores you want to send to your chosen institutions.
+With ScoreSelect, you can decide which test scores (out of all your GRE attempts) you want to send to your chosen institutions.
 It allows you to send your best scores.

-On test day, after viewing your scores at the test centre, you have 2 options for each of your four FREE score reports:
+After viewing your scores at the test centre on test day, you have 2 options for each of your four FREE score reports.
+Let’s break it down for you,

 This way, you can control which scores you share with the institutions and showcase your best performance to boost your confidence in the application process.